sl4m/vim-dotfiles/README.markdown

 ## Requirements

+Note: This is compatible in both vim and nvim.
+If you prefer nvim, replace vim with nvim in the instructions below.

 For MacOS, install the latest stable `vim` via homebrew:

     homebrew install vim

 For Linux, install the latest vim using your distro's package manager

-These dotfiles work on vim 8.0.1453 and up.
+These dotfiles work on vim 8.0.1453 and up or nvim.

 ## Install

-After cloning the project, run the following setup script:
+After cloning the project, run the following setup script for vim:

-    ./setup
+    ./setup_vim

-WARNING: running `./setup` will overwrite the existing .vim and .vimrc in your home directory.
+WARNING: running `./setup_vim` will overwrite the existing .vim and .vimrc in your home directory.

 ### Requirements for coc.nvim plugin